-Option 2: You are filing a complaint because of a violation of the Student Government Consitution or Student Government Code or because of a conflict between components of Student Government.
+Option 2: You are filing a complaint because of a violation of the Student Government Consitution or Student Government Code or because of a conflict between components of the Student Government.

 Provide the court with the specific kind of remedy or relief you are requesting.
 Make sure your request is reasonable.

 The Notice of Complain you are about to complete is designed as a cover letter for a case brief.
 It’s the official request for a hearing.
 A Case Brief provides all the details of the case, and provides the filer with the opportunity to make their case in writing and provide evidence.
 The Case Brief is not required but highly recommended.
 You can find an example of one at the top of this page.